anandt23/Expense-Tracker/README.md

 - Add CSV import/export (recommended next step) to backup and restore data.
 - Convert to a tiny Flask or Node app to persist data server-side and add proper authentication.

-## Contact
-If you want more features, tests, or a server-backed conversion, tell me which direction you'd like and I can implement it.

----
-Generated/updated by GitHub Copilot on Dec 6, 2025.